andrevidela/Research-report/final push.md

 # Questions for Edwin

-- How do I implement mutation for the Bench.idr file???
+- How do I implement mutation for the Bench.idr file??
+- why do I get a memory error with mutation on LState.idr?
 - What am I supposed to do with the litterature review?

 ## Todo